dpeachpeach/kalshi-rust/README.md

 ### Project Goals
 1. Complete every function that wraps around the [Kalshi Trading API}(https://trading-api.readme.io/reference/getting-started).
+2. Custom Errors (For easy debugging by user)
-2. Work on an implementation for websockets (Stretch goal at the moment).
+3. Work on an implementation for websockets (Stretch goal at the moment).
-3. Write detailed documentation.
+4. Write detailed documentation.
-4. Write sample_bot that utilizes basic price arbitrage.
+5. Write sample_bot that utilizes basic price arbitrage.

 ## Feature Roadmap